Skip to content Skip to footer

 Spring brings breezy mornings, prime beach days, and the first wave of festivals that celebrate Dunedin’s cultural heritage.

-Summer fills the marinas and parks with families, kayakers and sun-seekers enjoying warm Gulf waters and late coastal sunsets.
+Summer fills the marinas and parks with families, kayakers, and sun-seekers enjoying warm Gulf waters and late coastal sunsets.

 Fall brings comfortable temperatures for downtown strolling, art walks, waterfront dining and visits to nearby islands without peak-season crowds.